 We work with the vast majority of PPO dental insurance plans, including Dental Dental, Guardian, Cigna, Aetna and more.
 Before coming to your appointment, please call us with your insurance information so we can help you look up your benefit level.

 Please note, we will need your specific plan information, not just the provider, since most insurance companies offer many different plans.
 Some patients believe there must be a central insurance database where we can look them up, but unfortunately this is not the case.

 We want to make sure your treatment estimates are as accurate as possible.
 Providing your insurance information well in advance of your appointment helps minimize unpleasant billing surprises down the road.
-For more information, check out our Patient FAQ page.
+For more information, check out our insurance and payment page.